Skip to main content

 Pruning

 Remove yellowed or damaged leaves at the base with clean shears.
-Trim unwieldy aerial roots (leave some for climbing support).
+Trim unwieldy aerial roots, leaving some intact for climbing support.
 Pinch growing tips to encourage branching.
-Wear gloves — the sap contains calcium oxalate crystals.
+Gloves are advisable during pruning since the sap contains calcium oxalate crystals that cause skin irritation in some individuals.

 Pruning Schedule